UPDATED: APRIL 1, 2021

 The 2021 World Championships are set to take place in Stockholm, Sweden, March 22-28 with a number of changes to the regular format.

 1. As 2020 Worlds were not held, the quotas from the 2019 global competition forms the basis with respect to the number of entries per nation for the 2021 World Championships.

 2. In light of the current situation, Council members decided to amend Rule 513, which pertains to the draw for the free skates/free dance and adopt the same format as that of the Grand Prix Series; i.e., the starting order for the free skate/free dance will be the reverse order of the result of the short program/rhythm dance.
-This change will only apply to the 2020-21 season as it will avoid a mass-gathering of skaters/teams and allow for a safer flow of athletes and delegations with respect to transportation, hotels, restaurants, etc. and will alleviate the crush of all skaters, team leaders and coaches leaving the rink at the same time after each short program competition.
+This change will only apply to the 2020-21 season to avoid any gathering of skaters/teams and allow for a safer flow of athletes and delegations with respect to transportation and hotels, and will alleviate the crush of all skaters, team leaders and coaches leaving the rink at the same time after each short program competition.

-3. Taking into account the limited number of international competitions in the 2020-21 season and thus the limited opportunities for skaters to achieve the minimum total element scores, Council has agreed to adjust the procedure for obtaining the scores for 2021 Worlds.
+3. Given the limited number of international competitions in the 2020-21 season and thus the limited opportunities for skaters to achieve the minimum technical element scores required for Championships, the ISU Council adopted a more flexible procedure for obtaining the scores for 2021 Worlds.
 Skaters/teams had the option of submitting videos to the ISU for review.
 Some opted to go this route while others competed at the 2021 Challenge Cup in late February.

 The World Team Trophy in Osaka, Japan (April 15-18, 2021) remains on the figure skating schedule.
 As per the ISU, this is subject to the timely lifting of the state of emergency by the Japanese authorities and confirmation that no quarantine for participants will apply.
 This competition effectively ends the 2020-21 figure skating season.